 - Rinse the wild rice.
-Place in a pot and add 1 ½ cups of water.
+Place in a small saucepan and add 1 ½ cups of water.
 Close the lid and boil on medium heat for 30 minutes.
-Rinse in cold water and pat dry.
+Drain in colander and rinse in cold water and pat dry.

 - Rinse the brown rice.
-Place in a pot and add 1 ½ cups of water.
+Place in a small saucepan and add 1 ½ cups of water.
 Close the lid and boil for 30 minutes.
 Turn off the heat and let it steam in the pot for a further 10 minutes.
 Remove the brown rice from the pot and allow to cool.

-- Toast the puffed quinoa in a frying pan for 30 seconds.
+- Dry toast the puffed quinoa in a small fry pan for 30 seconds.

-- Toast the pine nuts in a frying pan until golden brown.
+- Dry toast the pine nuts in a small fry pan until golden brown.

 - Cut the dried figs in half.
 Slice them into thin wedges.

 - Slice the red onion thinly.
 Add 2 tsp of olive oil and fry in a medium fry pan until caramelised.
 Remove and allow to cool.

 - In a large mixing bowl, add the cooked wild rice, cooked brown rice, toasted puffed quinoa, toasted pine nuts, sliced dried figs, caramelised red onions and double roasted chickpeas.
 Mix well.

 - In a small mixing bowl, add the olive oil, balsamic vinegar, garlic, allspice, and sugar.